carlcassar/carlcassar/resources/markdown/Add Comments To Your Blog In Under Five Minutes.md

 title: Add Comments To Your Blog In Under Five Minutes
 slug:
 author: Carl Cassar
-description: Utterances is a free and open source comment system that uses GitHub issues to track comments on a web page.
-In this article I'll show you how to get Utterances up and running and share some tips on how to configure it for Nuxt JS.
+description: Get up and running with Utterances, a free and open source comment system.
+I'll share some tips on how to configure Utterances in Nuxt JS.
 tags:
   - github
   - javascript